'The white strokes that make the red fabric shine are the boldest imaginable' says Stephen Fry.

 ‘This is one of the most striking images I know.
 That hard, guileful face (so far from innocent), but below it the shimmering robes of office so fantastically rendered.
 The white strokes that make the red fabric shine are the boldest imaginable; like Rubens’ impasto, they are proud to be paint, but even more so.
 I love the totally relaxed right hand.
 Only real power can be so at ease.’

 Stephen Fry is an actor, comedian, presenter and author, well known for his role as Lord Melchett in Blackadder and hosting the general-knowledge quiz QI.

-Art critic John McEwen comments:
+Art critic John McEwen on the painting:

 ‘The painter of painters,’ Manet called Velázquez; so it remains.
 This portrait is more famous for Francis Bacon’s translations, colloquially known as his ‘Screaming Pope’ series, than for itself.
 When he was asked what he particularly admired about it, Mr Bacon cited the ‘magnificent colour’, although his Pope wears purple not scarlet. he also said that, in a Velázquez, ‘you feel the shadow of life passing all the time’.